TUDSSL/TUD_ENS_Logo/README.md

 _Folders_:

-- `tud-es-logo-black`: Black and white version of the logo (in PDF, PS and PNG {in three sizes of 16:9 ratio})
+- `tud-es-logo-black`: Black and white version of the logo (in PDF, PS and PNG {in three sizes})
-- `tud-es-logo-black-notext`: Black and white version of the logo, without "Embedded Systems" text (in PDF, PS and PNG {in three sizes of 16:9 ratio})
+- `tud-es-logo-black-notext`: Black and white version of the logo, without "Embedded Systems" text (in PDF, PS and PNG {in three sizes})
 - `tud-es-logo-color`: Color version of the logo (in PDF, PS, PNG {in three sizes of 16:9 ratio} and animated GIF)
-- `tud-es-logo-color-notext`: Color version of the logo, without "Embedded Systems" text (in PDF, PS, PNG {in three sizes of 16:9 ratio} and animated GIF)
+- `tud-es-logo-color-notext`: Color version of the logo, without "Embedded Systems" text (in PDF, PS, PNG {in three sizes} and animated GIF)
 - `tud-es-logo-tikz`: source files of TU Delft ENS logo defined in TikZ

 _Files_: